 e.
 Where a student organization has applied for a USC Grant, a report will be requested to determine as to whether the organization is in good standing with the USC and Western University.

 Step 2: Review by the USC Grant Committee

 a.
 The committee reviews and assesses the grant application.

 b.
-The committee may direct the Secretary Treasurer to contact the applicant and request additional information.
+The committee may direct the Financial Assistant to contact the applicant and request additional information.

 c.
 The committee may consult with advisors, experts, or other organizations involved in and/or knowledgeable about the type of project proposed or who may be impacted by the project.
 The USC considers the application to be confidential but may share information about it with internal or external advisors.

 d.
 The committee shall decide if the application merits approval and may:

 i. recommend approval of the full amount requested or grant only a portion of the grant requested,